-A. The Co-Chair (s):
+A. Chair(s):

-1. Presides at LCCMR and Executive Committee meetings
+1. Presides at LCCMR and executive committee meetings.

-When the designated co-chair is not present to chair the meeting then the co-vice chair would chair the meeting or rotate to another co-chair.
+When the designated chair is not present to chair the meeting, then the vice chair would chair the meeting or the chair rotates to another co-chair.

-- 2. Provides direction to staff
+- 2. Provides direction to staff.

-- 3. Authorizes travel Legislative Co-Chairs
+- Authorizes travel (legislative chairs).

-- Authorizes travel for LCCMR members.
+- a.
+Authorizes travel for LCCMR members.
 Written authorization or memo confirming verbal authorization to be filed in LCCMR office prior to trip.